electionscience/approval.vote-legacy/2-candidates.md

 ## Negative Campaigning is less effective under Approval Voting

 Depending on what kind of candidate you are, you'll likely be very tired of negative campaigning.
-Nobody gets into politics for the slug fest.
-Ideally we would all like to run on our better principles.
+Nobody gets into politics for the slugfest.
+Ideally, we would all like to run on our better principles.
 Because approval voting allows voters to be more honest about who they like, rather than having to vote strategically, negatives campaigning works less effectively.

-Consider a slug fest between Aaron James and Barbara Fuchs, with a minority candidate of Michelle Banner (A, B, M).
+Consider a slugfest between Aaron James and Barbara Fuchs, with a minority candidate of Michelle Banner (A, B, M).
 Aaron is constantly on the offensive, calling names and making ridiculous statements about his main competitor, Barbara.
-Some of those blows land, and a minor conspiracy is created around Barbara's candidacy.
+Some of those blows hit, and a minor conspiracy is created around Barbara's candidacy.
 But it also casts Aaron James in a bad light.
-Because voters have choice, the voters for Barbara start *also* voting for Michelle Banner as a check on Aaron James' policies and positions.
+Because voters have a choice, the voters for Barbara start *also* voting for Michelle Banner as a check on Aaron James' policies and positions.
 While candidates can campaign negatively, it doesn't necessarily help them, as they are going against multiple candidates, rather than a traditional 1:1 campaign.

 ## What happens to parties under Approval Voting?

 It's unlikely that the parties would significantly change, other than now being able to put forward multiple candidates that fit their platform.
-Parties are extremely useful for building solid campaigns, and developing talented politicians.
+Parties are extremely useful for building solid campaigns and developing talented politicians.
 Approval voting doesn't change that.
-Under Approval Voting are less likely to devolve into inter party bickering that has occurred under traditional voting.
+Under Approval Voting are less likely to devolve into inter-party bickering that has occurred under traditional voting.

 ## If constituents can vote for multiple people, how do I stand out as a candidate?

 By running a great campaign!
-Approval voting encourages the best candidate to win by reaching out to underrepresented constituencies, and building bridges.
+Approval voting encourages the best candidate to win by reaching out to underrepresented constituencies and building bridges.
 The task turns from building the most fervent base, to building the widest coalition of voters.
 In a tight race, it's your job to bring constituents out of the shadows, and have them engage in the political process.
-Because your candidacy is independent from any other candidate's platform, you are running on your own platform, rather than against anyone elses.
+Because your candidacy is independent of any other candidate's platform, you are running on your own platform, rather than against anyone else's.

 ## Sample Bill Language
-<p>Approval Voting in New York State Voting; system of approval voting<br />1. <br />In any election in which more than two candidates’
+<p>Approval Voting in New York State Voting; a system of approval voting<br />1. <br />In any election in which more than two candidates’
-names appear for nomination or election to the ame public office on the official ballot;<br /> or in which more than two candidates' names appear on the official ballot for election to the same party position which position is to be filled by the election of only one candidate;<br /> or in which more candidates' names appear on the official ballot than are to be elected to the same party position which position is to be filled by the election of a group of candidates;<b><br />the voter shall be permitted to vote for (and thereby to approve of) as many or as few of the candidates for such same public office or party position as the voter chooses to vote for</b>, without limitation, except that the voter may not vote more than once for the same
+names appear for nomination or election to the same public office on the official ballot;<br /> or in which more than two candidates' names appear on the official ballot for election to the same party position which position is to be filled by the election of only one candidate;<br /> or in which more candidates' names appear on the official ballot that are to be elected to the same party position which position is to be filled by the election of a group of candidates;<b><br />the voter shall be permitted to vote for (and thereby to approve of) as many or as few of the candidates for such same public office or party position as the voter chooses to vote for</b>, without limitation, except that the voter may not vote more than once for the same